TOKILS/e-commerce/README.md

 ## Group-1-mid-project

-## Name of Project
+## Name of Project : fashionable

 - Summary of idea.
   we will create something similer to this: https://www.livefashionable.com/collections/new-arrivals
 - What problem or pain point does it solve? a.
 Keep it high level without going into too much detail.
-(3-4 sentences is enough)
+(3-4 sentences is enough):
+` well sometimes you will need to buy clothes or shoes so we will offer you with best and easy to git it `

 - Minimum Viable Product (MVP) definition.
   What is the minimum required for you to present on your demo day?
+  ` Making sure everything is working `
 ## Team members

 Khaled Tahat (team leader).